mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.md

 if serverDescription.maxWireVersion >= 17:  # MongoDB 6.0+
     # Null values for both electionId and setVersion are always considered less than
-    if serverDescription.electionId > topologyDescription.maxElectionId or (
+    if serverDescription.electionId < topologyDescription.maxElectionId:
-        serverDescription.electionId == topologyDescription.maxElectionId
-        and serverDescription.setVersion >= topologyDescription.maxSetVersion
-    ):
-        topologyDescription.maxElectionId = serverDescription.electionId
-        topologyDescription.maxSetVersion = serverDescription.setVersion
-    else:
-        # Stale primary.
+        # Stale primary due to electionId mismatch
         # replace serverDescription with a default ServerDescription of type "Unknown" and an error
-        # field describing that that primary was stale
+        # field with a message containing the substring "primary marked stale due to mismatched electionId"
         checkIfHasPrimary()
         return
+    elif serverDescription.electionId == topologyDescription.maxElectionId :
+        if serverDescription.setVersion < topology.maxSetVersion:
+            # Stale primary due to setVersion mismatch
+            # replace serverDescription with a default ServerDescription of type "Unknown" and an error
+            # field with a message containing the substring "primary marked stale due to mismatched setVersion"
+            checkIfHasPrimary()
+            return
         else:
+            topologyDescription.maxElectionId = serverDescription.electionId
+            topologyDescription.maxSetVersion = serverDescription.setVersion
+    else:
+        topologyDescription.maxElectionId = serverDescription.electionId
+        topologyDescription.maxSetVersion = serverDescription.setVersion

+else:
     # Maintain old comparison rules, namely setVersion is checked before electionId
-    if serverDescription.setVersion is not null and serverDescription.electionId is not null: if (
-            topologyDescription.maxSetVersion is not null
-            and topologyDescription.maxElectionId is not null
+    if serverDescription.setVersion is not null and serverDescription.electionId is not null and topologyDescription.maxSetVersion is not null and topologyDescription.maxElectionId is not
-            and (
+    null:
-                topologyDescription.maxSetVersion > serverDescription.setVersion
+        if topologyDescription.maxSetVersion > serverDescription.setVersion:
-                or (
-                    topologyDescription.maxSetVersion == serverDescription.setVersion
-                    and topologyDescription.maxElectionId > serverDescription.electionId
-                )
-            )
-        ):
-            # Stale primary.
             # replace serverDescription with a default ServerDescription of type "Unknown" and an
-            # error field describing that that primary was stale
+            # error field with a message containing the substring "primary marked stale due to mismatched setVersion"
             checkIfHasPrimary()
             return
+        elif topologyDescription.maxSetVersion == serverDescription.setVersion &&
+        topologyDescription.maxElectionId > serverDescription.electionId:
+            # Stale primary due to electionId mismatch
+            # replace serverDescription with a default ServerDescription of type "Unknown" and an error
+            # field with a message containing the substring "primary marked stale due to mismatched electionId"
+            checkIfHasPrimary()
+            return
+        else:
             topologyDescription.maxElectionId = serverDescription.electionId
     if serverDescription.setVersion is not null and ( topologyDescription.maxSetVersion is null
         or serverDescription.setVersion > topologyDescription.maxSetVersion